faudio/faudio/doc/600 Interfaces.md

 # Interfaces {#Interfaces}

+@tableofcontents
 @note
-    This is an advanced topic, not necessary to read for general usage.
-On the other hand, you *should* probably read it if you want to modify or extend the Audio Engine.
+    Interfaces are used internally in the Audio Engine, but you may not need to know about them, unless you want to extend the Audio Engine.

-@tableofcontents

 The Audio Engine implements [ad-hoc polymorphism](http://en.wikipedia.org/wiki/Ad-hoc_polymorphism) using interfaces.
 An *interface* is a collection of function types, identified by a unique value known as the *interface identifier*.
-This notion of an interface is used in many languages including Java and Haskell (where they are known as type classes).

 Any [reference type](http://en.wikipedia.org/wiki/Reference_type) may provide implementations for an arbitrary number of interfaces by implementing a so-called *dispatch function*, which takes a reference